Dinesh Chandimal: Ball tampering controversy in 2018

 During the second Test against West Indies at St. Lucia on 17 June 2018, Chandimal was found to be guilty of making ball tampering incidence.
 After video evidence indicated that on the second day's play, Chandimal was taking sweets out from his left pocket, putting them in his mouth, before applying saliva to the ball within the space of a few seconds.
 Two on-field umpires Ian Gould, Aleem Dar, television umpire Richard Kettleborough and match referee Javagal Srinath observed the incidence carefully and charged him with one Test ban and two demerit points.

 At the end of match, the hearing with match referee Javagal Srinath, his team management and other match officials took place with Chandimal and he wasn't able to recall what it was in mouth when he polish the ball with saliva.
 As a result, match referee handed Chandimal the maximum punishment available under the ICC Code of Conduct, which was two suspension points and a fine of 100% of his match fee.

 However, before finishing the match, Chandimal pleaded not guilty to the ball-tampering incident and this caused trouble at the start of Day 3 of a test match.
 This was started in the morning when two umpires asked to change the ball used the previous day with a new ball.
 Sri Lankan players did not accept that and refused to go into the field for the match.
 The incident got worse when coach Chandika Hathurusinghe and manager Asanka Gurusinha were also involved in the moment with the match referee and umpires.
 Over the next two hours, several animated discussions took place between management and cricket officials, largely due to the fact that the incident has informed the next morning.
 If the incidence was announced on the last night, the situation might be different, as said by the players.

 With that, Srinath took a decision and asked Sri Lanka to take the field before 11:30 am (the scheduled start had been 9:30), or forfeit the game.
 Players finally agreed to play the match "under protest".
 The Match referee awarded West Indies five penalty runs in the match after the incident.

 On 11 July 2018, ICC concluded its hearing on the trio, who had pleaded guilty to a level three spirit of cricket offence.
 His hearing took place before the start of the first Test against South Africa, with him found guilty.
-He received a two-match ban, with Suranga Lakmal captaining the side in his place.
+He received a two-match ban, with Suranga Lakmal captaining the team in his place.
 On 16 July 2018, independent Judicial Commissioner handed down a further eight suspension points with maximum possible punishment for their spirit of cricket offence and suspended for four ODIs as well.